0x050f/rainfall/level5/walkthrough.md

 see source.c

-## Analysis
+## Exploit

-Still a format string exploit but we don't have any global variable to edit but we know that we have to jump on the 'o' function.
-If we try to modify a offset on the PT_LOAD of the program (at the runtime ofc), we gonna segfault so we have to modify something that is writable like the data section.
-Fortunately, the exit function called after printf use the data section to set the address of the exit function so we're going to rewrite it :)
+The program is vulnerable to the format string exploit and contains a function 'o' that launches a shell as level6, but this functions is not called.
+This time we are rewriting the address of the exit function to jump to the function 'o'.

 + 0x8049838: offset of the modification
 + 0x080484a4 - 34 <payload size without padding> = 134513794